Azure/azure-sphere-gallery/HeapTracker/README.md

     ...
     ```

-2. In the library's header `heap_tracker_lib.h`, define wither verbose logs are enabled or not by setting `DEBUG_LOGS_ON` accordingly:
+2. In the library's header file `heap_tracker_lib.h`, define wither verbose logs are enabled or not by setting `DEBUG_LOGS_ON` accordingly:

     ```c
     //////////////////////////////////////////////////////////////////////////////////